coderofgames/gym-chrono/README.md

 6 actions (motor torques) and 18 observations (joints rotation, joints speed, end-effector position, target position).

 # Installation
 Please follow each step of these instructions.
-They will make an Anaconda environment that has all the packages you will need to work with gym-chrono.
+They will help you make an Anaconda environment that has all the packages you will need to work with gym-chrono.

+### Requirements
+1. Anaconda
+- To install, see the instructions [here](https://docs.anaconda.com/anaconda/install/).

 ### 1. Clone the gym-chrono repository.
 ```
 git clone https://github.com/projectchrono/gym-chrono.git